'I was close to death,' says former Liverpool star as Paris police response is in the spotlight following Champions League final 'disorganization' - KESQ

 Now, in the week following the game, a disorganized picture has emerged: photos showing fans crammed into fenced areas after a bottleneck formed around a particularly tight entry point at the Liverpool end, while many fans with tickets say they were held back from entering the stadium in dangerously crowded areas and that communication from security was poor.

-Kennedy was at the match with his son and experienced the chaos first hand, telling CNN Sport he got caught in the crush at the ticket turnstiles.
+Kennedy was at the match with his son and experienced the chaos first hand, telling CNN Sport’s Don Riddell he got caught in the crush at the ticket turnstiles.

 “I have to say, it was absolute chaos.
 And if it wasn’t for my son and if it wasn’t for the people helping me get over the fence — and it was a metal fence which was difficult to get over — if they weren’t there, then I would have been in serious trouble,” said Kennedy, who scored the winning goal in Paris against Real Madrid in the 1981 European Cup final.